firecmsco/firecms/website/docs/collections/text_search.md

 For self-hosted versions, you can enable it by setting the `localTextSearchEnabled` in `useFirestoreDelegate`.
 Then you need to mark each collection with `textSearchEnabled: true`.

+If you have declared an external indexing provider, the local text search will be effective **only for the paths not supported by the external provider**.